Markus Mettenleiter

 Entry Point (now): In order to better understand what is hidden behind the different points, they are clearly marked with icons and graphics.
 The Report Card is located below the Main menu and covers the entire width of the screen.

 Assessment (before): For many users, the subjects depicted were too abstract.
-Except for our expert group, no one could really understand the selection.
+Except for our expert group, no one could really understand the selection..

 Region (before): The world map was perceived by nearly all of the users as an interactive element to select a specific country.
-Selecting if you want to chose a region, country or globally was not understood by everybody and too much in focus.
+Selecting if you want to choose a region, country or globally was not understood by everybody and too much in focus.

 Date

-Spring/Summer 2019
+2019